Gerbs2193/pands-project/README.md

 The 6 variable comparison scatter plots are good for visualisations of the iris dataset as they can show how the sizes of different parts of the Iris flowers are related to each other.
 Specifically, the results for each comparison is below:

 #### Sepal Width vs. Petal Width:
-Comparing the width of the sepal (the leaf-like part) to the width of the petal (the colourful part), you can see that as the sepal gets wider, the petal tends to get wider too.
+Comparing the width of the sepal (the leaf-like part) to the width of the petal (the colourful part), you can see that as the sepal gets wider, the petal does also.
 This suggests that there is a connection between the width of these two parts as when one increases in width - so does the other.

 #### Sepal Width vs. Petal Length:
 Comparing the width of the sepal to the length of the petal, you can see something different than above.
-It appears that as the sepal gets wider, the petal tends to get longer.
+It appears that as the sepal gets wider, the petal gets longer.
 This comparison shows that while a relationship exists between the two, it differs strongly to the first comparison - as you'd expect.

 #### Sepal Length vs. Sepal Width:
 Comparing the length of the sepal and its width it doesn't appear to show any pattern or relationship between them.
 They seem to be independent of each other as knowing the sepal's length doesn't mean you can discern well its width.
 From a data analysis point of view, this comparison doesn't really show anything valuable.